-Flash Flooding Flooding Rapid rise of water into areas where it Water where it should not be that can cause should not be that requires immediate damage to property or threat to life that does not action to protect life and property fit flash flood criteria Rapid onset, minutes to hours Generally slower onset, hours to days (Generally less than 6 hours) Swiftly moving water: Moving water: 6 inches deep or more Less than 6 inches deep Ponded water: Ponded water: Greater than 3 feet deep Less than 3 feet deep Reporting Guidelines/Suggestions: Reporting Guidelines/Suggestions: Report via phone if flash flooding occurring.
+Flash Flooding Flooding Rapid rise of water into areas where it Water where it should not be that can cause should not be that requires immediate damage to property or threat to life that does not action to protect life and property fit flash flood criteria Rapid onset, minutes to hours Generally slower onset, hours to days (Can also (Generally less than 6 hours) be rapid onset but not flash flooding criteria) Swiftly moving water: Moving water: 6 inches deep or more Less than 6 inches deep Ponded water: Ponded water: Greater than 3 feet deep Less than 3 feet deep Reporting Guidelines/Suggestions: Reporting Guidelines/Suggestions: Report via phone if flash flooding occurring.
 Report as flooding when estimated depth fits the above.
 Note whether the flooding is worsening.